pipedaguer/ClasesTech-fellows/Assignments.md

 # Unified Test

-You will be taking a unified coding test (~ 1 hour) the last week of February as a form of maintaining your place in the program!
+You will be taking a unified coding test (~ 1 hour) the 1st week of March as a form of maintaining your place in the program!
 What we can share right now is that this test will cover the following:
 * Typescript
 * Python
 * SQL